adamdecaf/gitwatch/README.md

 # gitwatch

-watch git repositories and be notified of changes
+watch git repositories and be have changes available over http

 ### Install / Usage